 Jesus is the latest installment in ‘The Bible Collection,’ a series of TV-movies which have generally treated their protagonists as full-bodied characters teeming with conflicted passions.
 Ben Kingsley’s down-to-earth interpretation of Moses, for example, had very little in common with Charlton Heston’s statuesque posturing in The Ten Commandments.

 The best films in the series so far, Moses and Joseph, were directed by Roger Young, who also oversees Jesus.
-Working from a script by Canadian screenwriter Suzette Couture, Young takes Jesus (Jeremy Sisto) through many of the same histrionics that previous episodes took their biblical heroes, including moments of doubt and possible romantic attraction (in this case between Jesus and Mary, the sister of Lazarus).
+Working from a script by Canadian screenwriter Suzette Couture, Young takes Jesus (Jeremy Sisto) through many of the same plot beats that previous episodes took their biblical heroes, including moments of doubt and possible romantic attraction (in this case between Jesus and Mary, the sister of Lazarus).

 The film also shows Jesus living his teachings, instead of merely saying them.
 He turns the other cheek when Barabbas (Claudio Amendola) strikes him on the face, and it’s clear it takes some effort for even Jesus to resist striking back.
 He also prays.
 Most films show Jesus praying during the anguish of Gethsemane and before he performs really big miracles — all moments of high drama.
 But it is rarely shown as part of his ongoing personal relationship with God.
 Not so here.
 When Joseph dies, a grieving Jesus asks God to bring him back.
 But he concludes, “Your will be done.”